 - Gyarados, despite being the poster boy for Dragon Rage, isn't a Dragon-type either.
 This one has a bit of Fridge Brilliance to it, as the legend that Gyarados is based has a carp climb a waterfall and be rewarded by the gods for its hard work be by being transformed into a dragon, but then later having the title of dragon stripped from it after it let its accomplishment go to its head and lead it on a destructive rampage.

 - Kingdra is based on a creature called a weedy sea dragon.
+Goomy is a dragon-type slug, probably based on the Blue Dragon sea slugs.
 Dialga isn't much like a dragon, though Palkia has more similarity to the European dragon, and Giratina's Origin Forme bears its resemblance to the Chinese dragon.
 Really, considering that most of the types don't refer to specific lifeforms (dragon being joined by bug and ghost in doing so), it's not surprising.

 - The Legend of Zelda seems to do this in-universe, with several very disparate creatures sharing the same name (in the original Japanese, at least).
 Apparently any small masked critter is a 'hiploop' and any large masked one is a 'zeeclock' whether insectoid, reptilian, or avian.

 - The Legend of Zelda: Skyward Sword has Octoroks that more resemble Deku Scrubs.

 - According to one interpretation (which happens to be shared by series creator Shigeru Miyamoto) each Zelda title is a differently corrupted version of the same core story rather than an entirely new chapter in Hyrule's history, a notion which the unusual in-universe use of this trope would appear to support.